Search

 If you are based around the North Eastern part of Singapore, you will be glad to know that Jessie and her husband have just opened Traditional Nan Hua Chong Fish Head Steamboat in Kaki Bukit, bringing the legacy of the 96-year-old establishment into its fourth generation.

-The new eatery is located in the food court of Techlink which has ample basement parking and plenty of tables available in a comfortable air-conditioned setting.
+The eatery is located in the food court of Techlink which has ample basement parking and plenty of tables available in a comfortable air-conditioned setting.
 The food is good and they have strived to keep their prices reasonable.

 Review of Signature Dishes